HISTORY OF NEW YEAR’S EVE

 New Year’s Eve Tradition: Drinking Bubbles

-Popping the cork of champagne or sparkling wine bottles is popular today, but the use of “bubbly” goes back centuries.
+Popping the cork of champagne or sparkling wine bottles is popular today, but “bubbly” goes back centuries.
 We can trace the development of carbonated wine back to 16th-century England, but the French popularized it.

 What we’ve called Methode champenoise since the 19th century involves an added “dosage” of sugar for a second fermentation.
 Christopher Merret reported to the Royal Society of London in 1662 that adding sugar to bottled wine created a fizzy beverage, thanks to the yeast in the wine, which consumed the sugar to produce carbon dioxide.
 The French perfected it in a region known as Champagne.

-In 496 A.D., they used a wine from the Champagne region of France in the baptism of Clovis, the first king of the Franks.
-This took place at the Reims Cathedral, where French kings have been crowned for centuries since.
+In 496 A.D., they used wine from the Champagne region of France in the baptism of Clovis, the first king of the Franks.
+This occurred at the Reims Cathedral, where French kings have been crowned for centuries.

 Reims is one of the principal cities of the Champagne region.
 It is home to many Maisons de Champagne or les grandes marques of the largest champagne-producing houses.
 I have visited two champagne houses there: Taittinger and Veuve Clicquot.

-By the way, Reims during World War II was the headquarters of the Supreme Headquarters Allied Expeditionary Force and the location of the unconditional surrender of the German Wehrmacht on May 7, 1945… V-E Day.
+By the way, during World War II, Reims was the headquarters of the Supreme Headquarters Allied Expeditionary Force and the location of the unconditional surrender of the German Wehrmacht on May 7, 1945… V-E Day.